 This course is to introduce the student to the specialty practice area of forensic nursing.
 Forensic nursing is the application of nursing science to the administration of justice.
 The course will incorporate principles of assessment and interviewing with those of investigation, evidence collection and documentation within the scope of nursing practice.
-Perequisite: Junior, senior, LPN, or RN status; or with permission of the instructor.
-(Maybe offered distance education.)
+Prerequisite: Junior/senior standing or consent of instructor